-Climate outlook for May to July
+Climate outlook for June to August

-Issued 28 April 2016
+Issued 26 May 2016

 Climate outlook overview

-- May to July rainfall outlook: above average for large parts of mainland Australia.
+- June to August rainfall outlook: above average for large parts of mainland Australia.

-- Nights are strongly favoured to be warmer than average across the country, with a greater than 80% (or eight in ten) chance of warmer nights for large parts of Australia for the May to July period.
+- Nights are strongly favoured to be warmer than average across northern and eastern Australia, including Tasmania, with a greater than 80% (or eight in ten) chance of warmer winter nights.
+Central Australia and southeast SA are more likely to have cooler than average nights.

-- The current outlook reflects a combination of very warm Indian Ocean temperatures, a rapidly weakening El Niño, and warm sea surface temperatures surrounding much of Australia.
+- The current outlook reflects a combination of a potential La Niña event in the Pacific, increasing chance of a negative Indian Ocean Dipole, and very warm sea surface temperatures surrounding northern and eastern Australia.